aeddeb/image-saver/readme.md

 ## Setup
 Before running the application, there are a few things that need to be set up.
 ### AWS
 You need to create an AWS s3 bucket to save images uploaded by users.
-The s3 bucket needs to be set to publically accessible with read access. <i>Please note that setting public access to a s3 bucket is not recommended by Amazon as any anonymous user can read objects from the bucket.</i> I would recommend looking into improving security and access to the s3 bucket.
+The s3 bucket needs to be set to publically accessible with read access. <i>Please note that setting public access to a s3 bucket is not recommended by Amazon as any anonymous user can read objects from the bucket.</i>

 You will need to then export 3 environment variables: AWS_ACCESS_KEY, AWS_SECRET_KEY, AWS_BUCKET_NAME.
 ```